-Sirnak was once a town in Hakkari province that is surrounded by high mountains and one of Turkey's main links to Middle Eastern countries.
-It houses 530,000 people living in an area of 7,172 square kilometers with 6 towns: Beytussebap, Cizre, Guclukonak, Idil, Silopi and Uludere.
+Sirnak is a town located near Hakkari province, surrounded by towering mountains and serving as a vital link between Turkey and Middle Eastern countries.
+Its population of 530,000 reside within an area of 7,172 square kilometers, encompassing six towns: Beytussebap, Cizre, Guclukonak, Idil, Silopi, and Uludere.

 Legend has it that Sirnak's original name was "Sehr-i Nuh" (the city of Noah), owing to its proximity to Cudi Mountain, where it is believed Noah's Ark finally landed following the Great Flood (as described in the story of Ararat).
 Over time, the name evolved into "Sernah".
 During the reign of the Guti Empire, a unique form of inscription called "civi zend" was invented in the region.

 Cudi Mountain is a fertile area steeped in history, standing over 2000 meters tall.
 One of its peaks, known as "Noah's Visit", is among the highest in southeastern Anatolia and is said to be where the Ark first made landfall.
 Sirnak is also home to several other important historical artifacts, including a rock carving from the Assyrian era depicting a horseback rider near Meseici village and Kasrik Pass; rock carvings from the Neolithic period dating back to 7000 BC in Beytussebap; and the Kale, Meme Kale, and Kaletivuru forts.
 The bridges of Kasrik Pass showcase the skilled stonework of the Seljuk period.
 Additionally, Cizre's Virgin Mary Church should not be confused with the similarly-named structure in Ephesus.